 - Irish indie wrestlers Kasey and Leah Owens do this occasionally though Leah has shorter hair and they have different tattoos.
 If Leah ever shows up wearing hair extensions then you can bet they'll try it.
 Once it even worked when the two of them were wearing different outfits.

-- William Shakespeare's The Comedy Of Errors, involving a set of twins both named Antipholus, and their servants, also twins, both named Dromio.
+- The Comedy of Errors involves a set of twins both named Antipholus, and their servants, also twins, both named Dromio.
 This, in turn, is based on a play by classical Roman playwright Plautus, making this trope Older Than Feudalism.

-- Twelfth Night as well.
+- Twelfth Night.
 Viola thinks her twin brother Sebastian has drowned, and disguises herself as him (well, sort of) to go and serve Orsino.
 So of course things get crazy when Sebastian shows up.

 - In Total Overdose, the Good Son is injured in an undercover investigation and in order to salvage the operation, gets the Bad Son sprung from jail to take his place.
 Different as night and day works in this case, as Ram is far more capable of acting the psychopathic criminal for underworld rep.